Cocktail Frank b3d78289f0 | ||

 sudo docker pull ubuntu:16.04

 Creating a browser build with Emscripten and its built-in version of SDL has worked well on a few projects.
 The general process is to create a separate make target that uses Emscripten's C++ to WebAssembly compiler.
-See the browser webcam demo for an example.
+See the test program for an example.

 The browser console will report an error Uncaught unwind

 .
-This is expected and is related to how Emscripten launches the program.
+This is expected and is related to how Emscripten launches the main loop (unless using -sASYNCIFY

 If exception support is enabled using the -fexception